-where $CPI_t$ and $PT_t^i$ are as defined in clause 3.3(b).
+where CPI_t , X_t , A_t and PT_t are as defined in clause 3.2(b).

-- (g) For an intra-year Reference Tariff variation the AER will approve any varied Reference Tariffs consistent with clause 3.4. - (h) In the event that the AER decides that any part of the proposal in an intra-year Variation Notice is not compliant with clause 3.4, the variation to Reference Tariffs will not be approved. - (i) If a Determined Pass Through Amount is passed-through in Reference Tariffs under an intra-year variation, this amount is excluded from consideration for the purposes of calculating $PT_t$ for any annual Reference Tariff variation proposed for the next Financial Year.
+- (g) For an intra-year Reference Tariff variation the AER will vary Reference Tariffs consistent with clause 3.3. - (h) In the event that the AER decides that any part of the proposal in an intra-year Variation Notice is not compliant with clause 3.3, the Reference Tariffs will not be varied. - (i) If a Determined Pass Through Amount is passed-through in Reference Tariffs under an intra-year variation, this amount is excluded from consideration for the purposes of calculating PT_t for any annual Reference Tariff variation proposed for the next Financial Year.